 FATE, is that YOU?

-I say I’ve fell in love thrice because guy whose name didn’t start with J only half counts.
-This was more like one of those almost relationships.
-We never defined it and it was short lived due to bad timing, or at least that’s what he told me.
+I say I’ve fallen in love thrice because guy whose name didn’t start with J only half counts.
+This was more like one of those situationships.
+An “almost” that we never defined and was short-lived due to bad timing, or at least that’s what he told me.

-Dating guy whose name didn’t start with J was a huge breath of fresh air.
+After what I went through with my last love, meeting guy whose name didn’t start with J seemed like a huge breath of fresh air.

-It was something that looked like the type of love I only imagined to exist in the movies.
-One where he shows up at your work place to surprise you.
+It was something that looked like a love I only understood to exist in romantic movies and country songs.
+One where he shows up at your workplace to surprise you.
 Shows up out of the blue, just to say hi, because he knows it just might make your shift a little brighter.

 A type where he says sweet things like, “I don’t care if you smell like smoked meats and seafood because you’re coming from work, I miss you.
 I just want to see you.”